williamtsoi1/vision-api-product-search-demo/TUTORIAL.md

 gsutil cp $PROJECT_ROOT/data/products_gcs_* $(terraform output -raw -state=$PROJECT_ROOT/terraform/terraform.tfstate vision_product_search_buckload_bucket_url)
 ```

 ## Index the Product Set using the Test Harness App
+- Download your credentials by right-clicking on the `firestore-migrator/credentials.json` in the Editor, then click on "Download"
 - Browse to the Test Harness application (`https://<project-id>ae.uc.r.appspot.com`)
-- Click on the yellow "Upload service account json file" button, select the service account key which is in `firestore-migrator/credentials.json`
+- Click on the yellow "Upload service account json file" button, select the service account key that you just downloaded
-- Choose the appropriate Location (this should be close to the region you've chosen earlier)
+- Choose an appropriate location for the model (this should be close to the region you've chosen earlier)
 - In the "Index images from CSVs" section, click on the + arrow twice to ensure there are three lines available
 - For each of the lines, enter the GCS URI for the bulk upload CSV files and click on each "Import" button.
 The GCS URIs should be:
   ```